 Ed.M. applicants may request to transfer up to 30 points into the Applied Linguistics Program from previous graduate study at an accredited institution.
 Ed.D. students may request to transfer up to 45 points from previous graduate study at an accredited institution.
 Applicants who have already earned an M.A. from Teachers College may request to transfer a maximum of 15 points in related areas from an outside institution.
 All transfer of points must be relevant to the degree program enrolled in and must meet the approval of a faculty advisor.

-ZHAOHONG HAN HANSUN ZHANG WARING

-Professor of Language and Education Associate Professor of Applied Linguistics & TESOL
+Faculty ZHAOHONG HAN Professor of Language and Education

-JAMES ENOS PURPURA

-Professor of Language and Education
+JAMES ENOS PURPURA Professor of Language and Education